slimshizn/gerbil/README.md

 ### Installation and Documentation

-Gerbil can be used stand alone with your own API, a static JSON file, or with Pangolin and Newt as part of the larger system.
+Gerbil can be used standalone with your own API, a static JSON file, or with Pangolin and Newt as part of the larger system.
 See documentation below:

 -   [Installation Instructions](https://docs.fossorial.io)
 -   [Full Documentation](https://docs.fossorial.io)